 AI is Not Your Nervous System

-I’m Scott, founder of Lost in the Astral.
+I am Scott, founder of Lost in the Astral.
 I work with real human nervous systems, in real human bodies.

-Over the last few weeks I’ve watched a wave of posts claiming AI can “co-regulate,” “hold space,” or act as a thinking partner for your nervous system.
+Over the last few weeks I watched a wave of posts claiming AI can “co-regulate,” “hold space,” or act as a thinking partner for your nervous system.
 That framing is not just sloppy.
 It is dangerous.

-This piece is here to do three things:
+This piece does three things:

 - Draw a clear line between what AI can help with and what belongs only to human relationship, presence, and embodied practice.